samthau/gov1347/index.md

 An introduction to the blog.
 Covers different ways to think about election results.
 Includes a discussion of "tipping point states."

 # [2.
 Economy](Posts/Economy_post.html)
 Models using the economy to predict election outcomes.
+National and state by state regressions of various forms.